 A Conversation on Cultural Preservation

-I believe that this all starts with conversation.
+I believe that this process of cultural preservation starts with conversation.
 Then it continues with practice.
 I cannot expect people to just understand and follow the reasoning for which I live my life, but I can show them the benefits of what it has done to improve my well being.
 Showing, not telling, can be quite effective in this case.
-But the importance of telling in a language they can understand?
-That form of literacy is something I value, and I should not be hypocritical to that if I am trying to uphold my values.
+But I also need to keep in mind how much more impactful it can be by telling/communicating in a language they can understand.

 One of my greatest wishes is to have a conversation with my lolas on both my mom and father’s side.
 Their English is limited but they have always wanted to get to know me on a deeper level.
 If I could do that, I know I would be confident in passing down the language and culture to my children.
 It’s so important to me.
 And I’m sure if you’re on this page reading about my values, it’s probably important to you too.

 I hope conversation and practice can do the same for you, the reader, as you embark on a similar journey of preserving your culture, encouraging conversation, and cultivating genuine interest for one another’s stories.

 * I identify as Filipinx/Pilipinx in writing most of the time, but when speaking, I typically use Filipino/Filipina or Pinay, depending on the space I am in.

 * The letter “F” was not in the Philippines native script (called Baybayin), so people in our community have chosen to decolonize ourselves by using “P” instead.
 However, F/P are interchangeable. – @thisisnotpilipinx

 * Filipinx is a “Western understanding of gender,” so it is open for people to identify themselves however they decide (Filipino, Filipina, Filipinx) – @brownpapaya